 We used the LandTrendr model (Kennedy et al. 2010) to detect disturbances in the Landsat time series.
 The LandTrendr model is designed to work with continuous time series of Landsat data, but for our study area in Ethiopia, we had temporal data gaps in years with no imagery, as well as spatial data gaps from 2004-2009 and 2012-2013 when the only scenes collected were from Landsat 7 ETM+ with the malfunctioned scan line corrector.
 We were concerned that the temporal gaps in the data record could impede our ability to detect burned areas, particularly if regeneration after a fire occurred during a data gap period.
 This would prevent LandTrendr from capturing a change in the trajectory of the reflectance of certain pixels through time, which would in turn prevent us from classifying those areas as disturbances due to burning.

 To address this potential problem, and provide a validation of the Landsat-based disturbance models, we paired our analyses of Landsat imagery with data from the EVI and Burned Area products from the sensor on the Aqua and Terra satellites.
-However, the MODIS data is also at a much coarser spatial resolution than the 30 m2 Landsat data (EVI: 250 m2; Burned Area: 500 m2), so we were also interested in whether these products would be able to capture smaller fires picked up by the Landsat imagery.
+However, the MODIS data is also at a much coarser spatial resolution than the 30 m Landsat data (EVI: 250 m; Burned Area: 500 m), so we were also interested in whether these products would be able to capture smaller fires picked up by the Landsat imagery.

 First, to generate a conservative and independent dataset with which to validate the LandTrendr disturbances identified as burned areas, we generated random points within each MODIS burned area polygon in January-March, 2000-2015.
 These were compared against the Landsat burn areas to calculate user’s, producer’s, and overall accuracies (Table X (error matrix)).